There are 4 ingredients in Just Tea (essiac tea). No alcohol or preservatives of any kind are ever added!!!! Just Tea ingredients are:

 ABOUT THE HERBS…

 There are four herbs in the Just Tea recipe.
-They are the same four herbs, and in the same proportions as the essiac recipe which accompanied Gary Glum’s book back in the 1990s when I bought it (Calling of an Angel).
-I buy my dry herbs from the most reputable sources in the U.S., highly espected for their integrity and knowledge of herbs.
-On the two herbs that are purchased in large quantities, I get a sample from the herb lot that I am buying sent to me first for my approval before the entire shipment comes out.
+They are the same four herbs, and in the same proportions as the essiac recipe which accompanied Gary Glum’s book back in the 1990s when Ginny bought it (Calling of an Angel).
+At Just Tea, we buy the dry herbs from the most reputable sources in the U.S., highly respected for their integrity and knowledge of herbs.
+On the two herbs that are purchased in large quantities, we get a sample from the herb lot that we are buying sent to Just Tea first for approval before the entire shipment is delivered.
 The other two herbs used comprise a very small percentage of the recipe and they are purchased individually, though of course, still from an exceptional source.
-They are expensive because the quality is important to me.
+They are expensive because the quality is important to the company.
 Just Tea provides you an exemplary product.
 None of the herbs are irradiated.

 Sheep Sorrel ( Rumex acetosella)